What is health literacy?

 this then rises to 61% when numeracy skills are also required.

-of what the Doctor tells us verbally we forget, studies have shown.
+of what the doctor tells us verbally we forget, studies have shown.

 of adults in Dorset Council area are estimated to have low health literacy.